 The New York City (NYC) data center market is a top 5 market in North America.
 A quick pro/con for a NYC datacenter deployment:

 NYC is the largest metro in North America and is headquarters for 55 companies in the S&P500.
 New England and NY have a combined population of approximately 35 million.
-As such it is an attractive market to place an enterprise or collocation data center.
+The large population makes it an attractive market to place an enterprise or collocation data center.

 NYC has one of the most a robust telecom marketplaces in the world.
 However, the metro is also a regional single point of failure.
 Almost all of New England’s Internet traffic runs through NY.
 A massive outage in NY would likely limit connectivity to New England.
 However, adding a deployment in Boston would keep services New England up and running in the event of an outage in NY.